StaPH-B/midwest-region/in-progress/outline.md

 Sequencing the entirety of the DNA sequence of an organism's genome.
 WGS data is the most common type of sequencing data analyzed by public health bioinformaticians.

-What’s the difference between NGS and whole genome sequencing (WGS)?
+Sidebar: What’s the difference between NGS and whole genome sequencing (WGS)?

 WGS is the process of sequencing all of an organism’s genetic material i.e. its chromosome and plasmids.
 Not all sequencing is WGS.
 For example, using a method commonly referred to as targeted amplicon sequencing (see below), we can use NGS to sequence only specific parts of the genome we’re interested in, such as virulence or antibiotic resistance genes.